brianh-osu/minion_game/README.md

 # minion_game -
- this Repository is dedicated to me trying to simplify my code.
+This Repository is dedicated to me trying to simplify my code.
 I run into the error:
 Time limit exceeded
 Your code did not execute within the time limits.
 Please optimize your code.
-For more information on execution time limits, refer to the environment page [Full description is on HackerRank problem link: https://www.hackerrank.com/challenges/the-minion-game/problem?isFullScreen=true]
+For more information on execution time limits, refer to the environment page
 --
+Full description is on HackerRank problem link: https://www.hackerrank.com/challenges/the-minion-game/problem?isFullScreen=true

 Minion game